michael105/zcomp/README.md

   - The decompression is lightning fast.
-    It can even exceed the memory throughput, since in the medium only 50% of the decompressed data are to be read, the decompression consist of three lines of code(!), (the instrcutions might fit into a single cacheline) and the dictionary used for decompression is at 254Bytes, fitting into (at least) the L1 Cache.
+    It can even exceed the memory throughput, since on average only 50% of the decompressed data are to be read, the decompression consist of (~)three lines of code(!), (the instrcutions might fit into a single cacheline) and the dictionary used for decompression is at 254Bytes, fitting into (at least) the L1 Cache.